portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   - **Procedures for pick-up or delivery containers from/to the terminal or depot**.
     - Request parameters: name of the port, UN/LOCODE of the port.
-    - Data included in the response: Resources where can be found the procedures.
+    - Data included in the response: Resources where the procedures can be found.
     - [catalog](catalog/catalog-ESMTProcedures.md)

   - **Container release information (container pick-up from the terminal or depot)**